Athletic Therapy in Barrie ON

 - Provide prophylactic taping to support injured muscles and joints in both sport and workplace settings.

-What conditions do Athletic Therapists treat?
+What Conditions do Athletic Therapists in Barrie Treat?

 An Athletic Therapist can treat musculoskeletal injuries, including: